linemos/kubernetes-intro/README.md

   4. When it is done, go to the Images in the menu and make sure that you can find your backend image there.

 ## Deploy to your Kubernetes Cluster
 It's time to deploy the frontend and backend to your cluster!
+The preferred way to configure Kubernetes resources is to specify them in YAML files.

 In the folder [./yaml](./yaml) you find the YAML files specifying what resources Kubernetes should create.
 There is two services, one for the backend application and one for the frontend application.
 Same with deployments.